crebello711/VBA-challenge/README.md

 Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
 The solution should match the following image:

 Make the appropriate adjustments to your VBA script to allow it to run on every worksheet (that is, every year) just by running the VBA script once.

-## Other Considerations

-* Use the sheet `alphabetical_testing.xlsx` while developing your code.
-This data set is smaller and will allow you to test faster.
-Your code should run on this file in less than 3 to 5 minutes.

-* Make sure that the script acts the same on every sheet.
-The joy of VBA is that it takes the tediousness out of repetitive tasks with one click of a button.

-* Some assignments, like this one, contain a bonus.
-It is possible to achieve proficiency for this assignment without completing the bonus.
-The bonus is an opportunity to further develop your skills and be rewarded extra points for doing so.